tprasadtp/ubuntu-post-install/docs/tasks.md

 - Each element in the list file to be installed should have following entry.
 - URL to the deb file which can be accessed using wget`,`Name of the deb file without any spaces or special chars except hyphen.
 - For example to install Atom Editor the entry should look like below.
-- Some deb packages will add their own apt source entry and add their repository keys to system keyring.
+- Please be aware that, some deb packages will add their own apt source entry and add their repository keys to system keyring.
-- Inline comments are **NOT** allowed.

 ```yaml
 api: 3